henrik/vim-yaml-flattener/README.markdown

 and back again.

 This is handy with Ruby on Rails .yml translation files.
-Convert them to flat format to search and edit more easily, then back to flat format for compatibility with Rails i18n and other tools.
+Convert them to flat format to search and edit more easily, then back to nested format for compatibility with Rails i18n and other tools.

 Just open a YAML file and hit ⌘r or <leader>r.
 Again to go back.